Aftab700/aftab700.github.io/content/about.md

 Hi, My name is Aftab Sama! 👋
 </details><br>

-I'm a penetration tester and security researcher, ethical hacker and content creator with experience in Web, API, Mobile and Thick Client Application penetration testing.
+I'm an independent security researcher, ethical hacker and content creator with experience in Web, API, Mobile and Thick Client Application penetration testing.
 I hold Bachelor of Technology degree from Rashtriya Raksha University in Computer Science and Engineering with specialization in Cyber Security.

 During my studies, I gained hands-on experience through internships at KPMG India and Quick Heal Technologies where I had the opportunity to work on various malware cases and learn about the investigation process.